 If Washington has jurisdiction over your children, the court can enter a parenting plan even if Washington does not have personal jurisdiction over you.

 If you do not tell the court you do not think Washington has personal jurisdiction over you right at the start, you probably will not be able to object later.
-You should object to jurisdiction over your children early in the case if possible.
+You should object to jurisdiction over your children early in the case if you can.

 You should write the court before any hearings and say why Washington does not have jurisdiction over you.
 You may also file a motion to dismiss for lack of jurisdiction.
-For more info, talk with a lawyer.
+To learn more, talk with a lawyer.

 If you are going to a hearing to tell the judge you think Washington lacks jurisdiction, you should still prepare a response to the motion or petition before the hearing.
 Do not file the response, but bring it with you to the hearing.
 If the judge decides that Washington has jurisdiction, you should then ask the judge to read your response.